Vitamin B12 and Veganism/Vegetarianism

 The many discussions regarding whether vegan diets can cover our B12 requirements have led to various theories and scientific studies.
 Fortunately, these have allowed the vitamin to be better understood.
 In the following, several reported and actual vegan B12 sources will be examined more closely.

 Vitamin B12 Fortified Foods

 The table below details approximate values for some of the above mentioned products, but the B12 content varies per manufacturer.
-It should also be noted that not all of the listed products always contain vitamin B12, only those that have been specifically modified.
+It should also be noted that not all of the listed products always contain B12, only those that have been specifically modified.
 If in doubt, check the packaging or contact the manufacturer.

 Meat substitute products

-Vitamin B12 From Intestinal Bacteria
+Vitamin B12 from Gut Bacteria

-Vitamin B12 Found in Soil
+Vitamin B12 from the Soil

-Vitamin B12 Found in Vegetables
+Vitamin B12 in Fruit and Vegetables

 Vitamin B12 in Yeast

 Yeast (or nutritional yeast) does not naturally contain B12.
 The common misconception that it does is probably due to the fact that a few different yeast products are fortified, such as the most famous yeast extract, Marmite.
 This might also be because some nutritional yeast brands cultivate their produce in a special molasses culture medium and as a result the product contains small amounts of B12.
 Nutritional yeast produced in Europe does not contain B12, unless specifically fortified.